 Sometimes one speaker just isn't enough.
 Luckily, wireless technologies such as Bluetooth and wi-fi have put multi-room audio within most budgets.
 Plenty of Bluetooth speakers support wi-fi as well as Bluetooth, and those speakers can often be integrated into a multi-room system.

-Take the five-star Audio Pro Addon C10 MkII It's one of the best-sounding multi-room speakers on the market.
+Take the five-star Audio Pro Addon C10 MkII, one of the best-sounding multi-room speakers on the market.
 Essentially, the C10 MkII has three ways of being used in a multi-room environment: with Apple devices via AirPlay 2, Google Cast-compatible speakers via built-in Chromecast, and other Audio Pro wireless speakers via Audio Pro's own dedicated app.

 Does it have an aux input and USB-C?

 Some Bluetooth speakers have a line-in socket, aka an aux-in.
-This allows you to connect your wireless speaker to any audio source via a cable.
-That may sound a little old hat (haven't we just been extolling the virtues of wireless listening?) but it could come in handy for a number of reasons.
+This allows you to connect your wireless speaker to any audio source via a wired cable.
+That may sound a little old hat from a list extolling the virtues of wireless listening, but it could come in handy for a number of reasons.

 Firstly, you won't have to rely on a Bluetooth wireless connection.
 Secondly, an aux port provides the option to use your Bluetooth speaker with older, non-wireless components such as a record player or CD player, or perhaps an older smartphone with a 3.5mm headphone socket.
 You could even connect your TV in this way.
 Choose a Bluetooth speaker with an aux-in, such as the AudioPro Addon C3, and you'll have the best of both worlds – wired and wireless audio.

 MicroUSB is, at this point, getting to be rather outdated on new tech coming out in 2023, so most newer models should have USB-C instead.
 Another advantage of USB-C is that the port is uniform in shape, so because the cable has no right way up, you won't wrestle with your tech at the end of the day to get it charging.

-Does it support aptX HD?
+Does it support aptX HD Bluetooth?

-Of course, you'll need a source capable of streaming aptX HD audio too.
-Apple has opted out so there's no point reaching for your iPhone, but plenty of premium Android smartphones (such as the Sony Xperia 1 III, OnePlus 9 Pro and Google Pixel 5 flagship handsets) support aptX HD.
-Alternatively, you could invest in a high-res player such as the stellar Astell & Kern Kann Alpha – or the cheaper Cowon Plenue D3.
+As for sources, Apple has opted out so there's no use in reaching for your iPhone, but plenty of premium Android smartphones (such as the Sony Xperia 1 III, OnePlus 9 Pro and Google Pixel 5 flagship handsets) support aptX HD.
+Alternatively, you could invest in a high-res portable MP3 player instead – just seek out aptX HD in the specs.

 Read up on the best Bluetooth speakers for every budget